simul/simul.github.io/changelist.md

 Mon 14 Dec : BaseWeatherRenderer::RenderCompositingTextures() new layer for texture debugging.
 Fix GLSL for invalid operands to "*" in GLSL for lightning_CS_BranchFractal_c.glsl
 Fri 11 Dec : CloudConstants changed to meet GLSL std140.
 OpenGLSample.cpp updated.
 TrueSkyRenderer::RenderStandard() returns if there's no view.
 Mon 07 Dec : Set precipitationVolumeCleared variable from global to class variable
-Mon 07 Dec : Fix for clouds not being cleared from the cubemap when cloudiness is set to 0, and precipitation not updating when set to 0 also.
-Fri 04 Dec : Add build.sh for Linux.
-Wed 02 Dec : Fix to struct issue C# to C++
-Wed 02 Dec : Further fixes and additions to docs - Notably Precipitation additions, and moving some information from index pages to relevant locations.

 <hr>